About the State Guest House, Akasaka Palace

 art and craft industries in those days and represents the culmination of Japan's full-scale modern Western architecture in the Meiji period.

-Japan returned to the international community a dozen years after World War II and the number of foreign dignitaries that it welcomes increased; given this, the facilities were extensively restored and remodeled along with the construction of a new Japanese Style Annex and made a fresh start as the current SGH AP in 1974.
+the facilities were extensively restored and remodeled along with the construction of a new Japanese Style Annex and made a fresh start as the current SGH AP in 1974.

 After the massive repair work in 2009, the SGH AP was designated as a national treasure as one of the structures that represent Japanese architecture.